Aakash Repeater Courses

 Answer:

-The answer is option (b), IUDs increase phagocytosis reaction in the uterusQuestion:8
+Hence, the correct answer is option (b) IUDs increase phagocytosis reaction in the uterus.

 The following statements are given regarding MTP.
 Choose the correct options given below: -